 FOR IMMEDIATE RELEASE

-The Pension Benefit Guaranty Corporation (PBGC) today issued the latest edition of its annual statistical reference book, which for the first time provides detailed statistics for PBGC's insurance programs for both single-employer and multiemployer plans.
-The prior editions covered only the single-employer program.
+The Pension Benefit Guaranty Corporation (PBGC) today issued a new edition of its annual statistical reference book, which provides detailed statistics for PBGC's two separate insurance programs covering single-employer and multiemployer plans.

-The book, Pension Insurance Data Book 1998, tracks the experience of PBGC's two separate insurance programs and the defined benefit pension plans they protect.
+The Pension Insurance Data Book 2001 tracks the experience of PBGC's two insurance programs and the defined benefit pension plans they protect.
 Defined benefit plans are the traditional pension plans that promise workers a specific monthly benefit at retirement.

 The data book is available on PBGC's home page at www.pbgc.gov.
 Single copies of the publication may be obtained by writing to: PBGC Data Book, Suite 240, 1200 K Street NW, Washington, DC 20005-4026.
 Requests also may be submitted by FAX to (202) 326-4042.

 PBGC is a federal corporation created by the Employee Retirement Income Security Act of 1974 to guarantee payment of basic pension benefits earned by workers.
-Its two insurance programs cover about 42 million American workers and retirees participating in more than 44,000 private-sector defined benefit pension plans.
+Its two insurance programs cover about 44 million American workers and retirees participating in more than 35,000 private-sector defined benefit pension plans, including more than 1,700 multiemployer plans.
 The agency receives no funds from general tax revenues.
 Operations are financed largely by insurance premiums paid by companies that sponsor pension plans and investment returns.

 — ### —